Florence’s San Miniato al Monte, a Medieval Jewel Worth the Climb

 view of Florence from San Miniato al Monte

-Practical Information and Tips for Visiting San Miniato al Monte
+Practical Guide & Tips for Visiting San Miniato al Monte

 Address: Via delle Porte Sante 34